-Quite by chance another friend of mine at the time was sharing digs with the woman's sister.She memorably left a note for the household full of expletives and threat, pinned to the coffee table with a steak knife.
+Quite by chance another friend of mine at the time was sharing digs with the woman's sister.She memorably left a note for the household full of expletives and threat.Her psychotic scribble pinned to the coffee table with a steak knife.

-It would be interesting to see how my punk woman turned out.As a famous punk singer, no doubt, being a violent alcoholic plays well.But if you haven't made it, the tunes you "knock out" sound a lot more prosaic.
+It would be interesting to see how my punk woman turned out.As a famous punk singer, no doubt, being a violent alcoholic plays well.But if you haven't made it, the tunes you knock out may sound quite prosaic.

 Favorite track: Fuck Brexit.